Home > Quotes > Sherlock > Series One > The Blind Banker > The Blind Banker

 Watson: "Two trips around the world this month".
 You didn't ask his secretary.
 You said that just to irritate him.
 How did you know?

-Holmes: Did you see his watch?
+Sherlock: Did you see his watch?

 Watson: His watch?

-Holmes: The time is right but the date was wrong.
+Sherlock: The time is right but the date was wrong.
 Said two days ago.
-Crossed the dateline twice but he didn't alter it.
+Crossed the dateline twice but he didn’t alter it.

 "Wintle": Hello?

-Holmes: Hi.
+Sherlock: Hi.
 I live in the flat just below you.
-I don't think we've met.
+I don’t think we’ve met.

 "Wintle": No, well ah I've just moved in.

-Holmes: Actually I've just locked my keys in my flat.
+Sherlock: Actually I’ve just locked my keys in my flat.

 "Wintle": Do you want me to buzz you in?

-Holmes: Yeah.
+Sherlock: Yeah.
 And can I use your balcony?

 "Wintle": What?

-Holmes: Those symbols at the bank—the graffiti—why were they put there?
+Sherlock: Those symbols at the bank—the graffiti—why were they put there?

 Watson: Some sort of code?

-Holmes: Obviously.
+Sherlock: Obviously.
 Why were they painted?
 If you want to communicate why not use email.

 Watson: Well maybe he wasn't answering.

-Holmes: Oh good, you follow.
+Sherlock: Oh good, you follow.

 Watson: Nope.